Get to Know the Author and Her Exciting Mystery Series

 Her interests include reading, health and fitness, hiking, and cruising.
 She describes herself as a generalist with a variety of professional experiences.
 She has worked as a fashion model, insurance adjuster, government analyst, jewelry artist, boutique owner, children’s literacy tutor, and has written songs and offers her time as a speaker.

 A word from Arleen about the Series Finale: Currents of Sin

 In Currents of Sin, true to her nature, when Darcy tries to rescue homeless teenagers from the Las Vegas streets, she becomes embroiled in a dangerous three-way war between human traffickers, Asian gangs, and the Las Vegas police.“

 Currents of Sin is the final installment of Darcy Farthing’s five-year adventures.
 While this book brings satisfying closure to the ongoing plots and characters’ lives, it can be read as a stand-alone as can the other books in the series.

-That being said, the book is not depressing as the subject might indicate.
-In fact, it encompasses a wide range of relationships and emotional responses with optimistic and uplifting outcomes.
+That being said, despite the dark subject matter, the book encompasses a wide range of diverse relationships and emotional responses with optimistic and uplifting outcomes.

 Author Interview With Maryann Miller’s It’s Not all Gravy

 Please help me welcome Arleen Alleman, as today’s Wednesday’s Guest.
 Arleen has quite a background working with the U.S. Government Accountability Office and more recently is writing a mystery series.
 I’ll let her tell you more.